playgap/ios-sdk/README.md

 To capitalize correctly, the application must initialize the Playgap SDK to prepare itself for monetizing this offline gameplay.
 It's recommended that the SDK is always initialized on application start to never miss out on this opportunity.
 Even in the event that the user launches the application offline, the Playgap SDK can be initialized without internet connection for a certain duration (24-48 hours) if it was previously initialized successfully.

+### Claim Rewards while Connection is Established

+Displaying users with the opportunity to install the ad while online is required to generate revenue.
+Therefore, it is important that the Claim Rewards Dialog is displayed to users when they have claimed rewards while offline, and while the connection to a network is established.

+The amount of unclaimed rewards can be accessed via the Check Rewards API after the SDK has been initialized successfully.

 ### Show Ads in the Order they were Loaded In

-Playgap will always attempt to provide the maximum value for the ads shown within user session.
+Playgap will always attempt to provide the maximum value for the ads shown within the user session.
 It achieves this by loading the most valuable ads as soon as possible.

 It is possible your integration requires both loading and showing multiple ads in row.
 This behavior is covered by the SDK, but it is important to prioritize displaying ads in the correct order, as this can lead to the best monetisation outcomes.